open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

     However, [Span Exporter](#span-exporter) will not receive them unless the `Sampled` flag was set.
 * `Sampled` flag in `TraceFlags` on `SpanContext`
-  * This flag is propagated via the `TraceFlag` to the child Spans.
+  * This flag is propagated via the `SpanContext` to child Spans.
 For more details see the w3c definition [here][trace-flags].
   * This flag indicates that the `Span` has been `sampled` and will be exported.
   * [Span Processor](#span-processor) and [Span Exporter](#span-exporter) will